-The article, patriotically published on St. George’s Day, took umbrage with what it viewed as the defilement of Britain’s national heroes, institutions, heritage and identitpining that ‘Britain's museums have traditionally offered visitors the chance to appreciate our national treasures in all their glory.’
-Setting aside the question of whose national treasures are actually on display, the mourn the demise of the museum as a space of uncritical national celebration he comments section read like a form of Brexit catchphrase bingo Proctor accused of being a ‘millennial’, a ‘snowflake’, a ‘privileged metropolitan poppet’, a ‘social justice warrior’, an ‘anti-British lefty’, a ‘virtue signaller’, spouting ‘PC nonsense’ and almost certainly heading for a job at the BBC. lthough not directly related to the debates over Brexit, was nonetheless viewed by some readers as being bound up in the wider cultural wars which have intensified within the context of Brexit.
+The article, patriotically published on St. George’s Day, took umbrage with what it viewed as the defilement of Britain’s national heroes, institutions, heritage and identity, opining that ‘Britain's museums have traditionally offered visitors the chance to appreciate our national treasures in all their glory.’
+Setting aside the question of whose national treasures are actually on display, the whole tenor of the piece mourned the demise of the museum as a space of uncritical national celebration.
+The comments section read like a form of Brexit catchphrase bingo, with Proctor accused variously of being a ‘millennial’, a ‘snowflake’, a ‘privileged metropolitan poppet’, a ‘social justice warrior’, an ‘anti-British lefty’, a ‘virtue signaller’, spouting ‘PC nonsense’ and almost certainly heading for a job at the BBC.
+Although not directly related to the debates over Brexit, the expose was nonetheless viewed by some readers as being bound up in the wider cultural wars which have intensified within the context of Brexit.
 One comment decreed that Proctor’s tours were an example of ‘the communist ideology of the EU in action’, adding ‘destroy a country’s history and you destroy their national identity’.
-Whether one views Proctor’s methods as ‘sensationalist’, in the words of Conservative MP Kwasi Kwarteng, or a necessarily blunt corrective to a dewy-eyed imperial nostalgia, the content of her tours hey .
+Whether one views Proctor’s methods as ‘sensationalist’, in the words of Conservative MP Kwasi Kwarteng, or a necessarily blunt corrective to a dewy-eyed imperial nostalgia, the content of her tours raise important questions about the nature of Britain’s cultural debt to empire In doing so they challenge a celebrational narrative of the empire as the civilising mission, highlighting instead the cultural pillaging which took place under the guise of imperial benevolence.

-The issue of who gets to shape the narrative of Britain and empire is particular for the museum sector.
-According to Museum Detox – a network of heritage professionals – the percentage of people identifying as BAME who work within the sector is currently around 7.
-This varies within different institutions, for example, Historic England in 2016-17. break down how many of those people are in curatorial, education or senior management roles.
-The lack of diverse voices within Britain’s cultural institutions impacts on the of narratives the museum space. n recent years there has been a shift towards engaging more critically with the history of empire, however, change has been slow and uneven.
-More recently the practice of ‘community co-curation’ has emerged as a antidote to criticisms.
+The issue of who gets to shape the narrative of Britain and empire is particularly resonant for the museum sector.
+According to Museum Detox – a network of BAME heritage professionals – the percentage of people identifying as BAME who work within the sector is currently around 7 per cent.
+Current census data puts the overall BAME population for England and Wales at 14 per cent.
+This figure varies within different institutions, for example, only 4.3 per cent of Historic England’s identified as BAME in 2016-17.
+The data does not break down how many of those people are in permanent curatorial, education or senior management roles.
+The lack of diverse voices within Britain’s cultural institutions impacts on the nature of the narratives included within the museum space.
+In recent years there has been a shift towards engaging more critically with the history of empire, however, change has been slow and uneven.
+More recently the practice of ‘community co-curation’ has emerged as a possible, if problematic, antidote to criticisms around a lack of representation.